Part Four

 Erëmirë Krasniqi: Ejup.

-Hysni Krasniqi: Ejup Statovci, Ejup Statovci said that we have to solve it.
-Each of us worked in ateliers.
-I had my atelier in my apartment, in a corner.
+Hysni Krasniqi: Ejup Statovci, Ejup Statovci said that we have to find a solution.
+We made a solution, each one of us worked in our own studios.
+I had my studio in my apartment, in a corner.
 I worked there, we took our students there.
-With my own material, with my colors, with my oil, my own heating, my own lighting, no one gave me any money, I didn’t even ask.
+With my own supplies, my own paper, colors, oil, my own heating, my own lighting, no one gave me any money, I didn’t even ask.
 I worked there for four years.
-I have three certificates of achievement, a secretary didn’t give one to me, he was arrogant, but it’s no problem.
-When the students came, I, first when they came, I talked to them, “Don’t come too many at once, not in groups like that, but come one by one and don’t tell people where you’re going.
-We’re going to my brother’s, two or three people. that is how they came.
+I have three certificates of achievement, the secretary didn’t give one to me, he was arrogant, but it’s no problem.
+When the students used to come, first when they came, I told them, “Don’t come too many at once, not in groups like that, but come one by one and don’t tell people where you’re going.
+We’re going to my brother’s, two or three people.
+That is how they came.

 There was a huge hallway there, so I made a big desk.
 So those who came early wouldn’t be cold, it was warm, they all sat there.
-They all got together, closed the door, came in and worked like there were in the Academy.
-They worked, I gave them everything, materials, literature, I feel bad saying this but the students also go the literature from me (laughs).
-They didn’t take anything else, they liked literature.
-Anyay.
-So, we worked there all the time.
+When they all got together, I opened the door, they came in and worked like they were in the Academy.
+They worked there, I gave them everything, materials, I had textbooks, I feel bad saying this but the students also took some of my books (laughs).
+They didn’t take anything else, they liked books.
+Anyway, we worked there all the time.
 I worked twice a day, in the morning and evening.
 Why?
 Because there were too many groups, they didn’t fit.
+I had to divide them.
 Actually Ibrahim Kadriu, journalist, writer, he came and wrote a very nice article, I have it all there.
 This is how it was.

 Sometimes I had problems, there were all kinds of students.
 There was a student from Gjilan, I forgot his name.
-I went to, I left my students working, I went to get a coffee my wife made for me, “I’m working, no coffee.”
-When I went in I heard a noise, “Hysni, I’ve never heard such noise,” said my wife.
-I went there, when I saw a student had grabbed a female student by the throat like this {puts his hand on his throat}, he wanted to choke her.
+I went to, I left my students working, I went in and my wife said she’d make a coffee for me, “I’m working, no coffee.”
+And then I heard a noise, “Hysni, I’ve never heard such noise,” said my wife.
+I went there immediately, and I saw a student had put a girl in a headlock like this {puts his arm around his throat}, he wanted to choke her.
 Fuad, his name was Fuad Islami, I remember now.
 “Fuad?”
-I stopped it, the girl’s name was Teuta.
+He immediately stopped it, the girl’s name was Teuta.
 I said, “Why are you doing this, Teuta?”
 She said, “Eh, Professor.”
 I left it.
 When we finished, I told Teuta and two other students to stay, “Tell me what happened?”
 She said, “Well, Professor, I slapped him.
-“I said, “Why did you…” who knows what happened, “But you shouldn’t have slapped him,” then he grabbed her by her throat.
+“I said, “Why did you…” who knows what happened, “But you shouldn’t have slapped him,” then he had her in a headlock.
 This was the only problem I had, I never had problems with them again.

 Then I said, “Look, I have the right to never let you in my lecture again.”
-She said, “Professor, it won’t happen again.”
+They started crying and said, “Professor, it won’t happen again.”
 I said, “Be careful how you behave,” I said, “Can you see the issues we have?
-We are in danger from our enemies, how do I know what your issue is.
+We are in danger from our enemies, how do I know what your issue is?
 My family is here.”
 This is how it was.
 I worked there for four years.
 I have all the work, all of them.
-I will open an exhibit one day and if the Academy of Arts forms a graphic cabinet, I will give them back, if not, I will take them to the museum.
-I won’t leave them to them, they sell them, give them to people and so on.
+I will open an exhibition one day and if the Academy of Arts establishes a print studio, I will give them back, if not, I will take them to the museum.
+I won’t leave those to them, they sell them, give them to people and so on.

 Erëmirë Krasniqi: Why four years, when the crisis lasted for nine years?